-This September, dance and nature lovers will enjoy a series of free outdoor performances throughout Fairmount Park and the Benjamin Franklin Parkway in Philadelphia.
-The series, titled In Motion, In Place: Trisha Brown Dance Company in Fairmount Park, is presented by Fairmount Park Conservancy with the support of a grant from The Pew Center for Arts & Heritage and with the cooperation of Philadelphia Parks & Recreation and other partners.
+This September, dance and nature lovers enjoyed a series of free outdoor performances throughout Fairmount Park and the Benjamin Franklin Parkway in Philadelphia.
+The series, titled In Motion, In Place: Trisha Brown Dance Company in Fairmount Park, was presented by Fairmount Park Conservancy with the support of a grant from The Pew Center for Arts & Heritage and with the cooperation of Philadelphia Parks & Recreation and other partners.

-The public performances will present three works by the late, pioneering post-modern choreographer Trisha Brown.
-Foray Forêt will be staged on the grounds of historic Mount Pleasant in West Fairmount Park, Raft Piece on the reservoir at the Discovery Center in East Fairmount Park and Roof Piece along the rooftops that surround Logan Circle.
-In Motion, In Place marks the first time these works will be presented in Philadelphia, expanding on Trisha Brown Dance Company’s recent engagements with presenters worldwide to explore outdoor spaces such as the High Line in New York and the Palazzo Strozzi in Florence, Italy.
+The public performances presented three works by the late, pioneering post-modern choreographer Trisha Brown.
+Foray Forêt was staged on the grounds of historic Mount Pleasant in West Fairmount Park, Raft Piece on the reservoir at the Discovery Center in East Fairmount Park and Roof Piece along the rooftops that surround Logan Circle.
+In Motion, In Place marked the first time these works were presented in Philadelphia, expanding on Trisha Brown Dance Company’s recent engagements with presenters worldwide to explore outdoor spaces such as the High Line in New York and the Palazzo Strozzi in Florence, Italy.

-The series of international projects create site-specific performance experiences with local partner organizations.
-Special focus is put on audience engagement, breaking down access barriers and providing a more intimate experience to an audience that includes families and people less familiar with modern dance.
-By making these performances free and presenting them around the city, Fairmount Park Conservancy and its partners intend to attract diverse viewers and invite audiences to experience Philadelphia’s parks in an entirely new way.
-This project continues the Conservancy’s increased focus on cultural programming in Philadelphia parks, which has so far included collaborations with West Park Cultural Center in West Fairmount Park, Amber Art & Design at Hatfield House in East Fairmount Park and with FringeArts in LOVE Park during the Fringe Festival.
+The series of international projects created site-specific performance experiences with local partner organizations.
+Special focus was put on audience engagement, breaking down access barriers and providing a more intimate experience to an audience that includes families and people less familiar with modern dance.
+By making these performances free and presenting them around the city, Fairmount Park Conservancy and its partners intended to attract diverse viewers and invite audiences to experience Philadelphia’s parks in an entirely new way.
+This project continued the Conservancy’s increased focus on cultural programming in Philadelphia parks, which has so far included collaborations with West Park Cultural Center in West Fairmount Park, Amber Art & Design at Hatfield House in East Fairmount Park and with FringeArts in LOVE Park during the Fringe Festival.

 Q&A About Free Dance Performances in Outdoor Philadelphia Locations